League of Militant Atheists: 1929 Congress

 The 1929 Congress called on public institutions to treat antireligious propaganda as an inseparable part of their work and to provide regular funding for it.

 The congress eliminated preferential treatment for different sects and declared unrelenting war against them, but contained the moderating statement to differentiate between the rank-and-file believers and the leadership, the latter of which were considered fully conscientious class enemies of the state.

 The congress resolutions stated that religious temples should be shut only with the agreement of the majority of the working populace.
 There were, however, no qualifications for this majority to include religious believers associated with the given religious structure.
 This allowed the practice to be conducted in the following years wherein a meeting would be organized under pressure at which believers who attended would be risking their social status and would often find themselves in a minority, which would allow for a vote to close the structure.
-The LMG would take advantage of rifts between different believers, including that between the Orthodox and Renovationists, in order to get either side to vote for the closure of each other's religious structures.
+The LMA would take advantage of rifts between different believers, including that between the Orthodox and Renovationists, in order to get either side to vote for the closure of each other's religious structures.

 The congress called on antireligious education to be instituted from the first-grade up in schools.
 Two years later, further calls would be made by leading antireligious propagandist N. Amosov to institute antireligious education among pre-school children.

 This congress received much larger coverage in the Soviet press than the previous congress, although it was overshadowed by the German Communist congress that occurred at the same time.

 Activities

-In 1931, the LMG boasted that 10% of the nation's schoolchildren who were Young Pioneers or Komsomol members also concurrently held LMG memberships.
+In 1931, the LMA boasted that 10% of the nation's schoolchildren who were Young Pioneers or Komsomol members also concurrently held LMA memberships.

-The LMG underwent great growth between 1929 and 1932, partly as a result of the requirement of Komsomol members to join it.
-The LMG's hold over the Komsomol is reflected in the latter's programme at its 10th congress that state 'The Komsomol patiently explains to the youth the harmfulness of superstitions and of religious prejudices, organizing for this purpose special study circles and lectures on antireligious propaganda.
+The LMA underwent great growth between 1929 and 1932, partly as a result of the requirement of Komsomol members to join it.
+The LMA's hold over the Komsomol is reflected in the latter's programme at its 10th congress that state 'The Komsomol patiently explains to the youth the harmfulness of superstitions and of religious prejudices, organizing for this purpose special study circles and lectures on antireligious propaganda.
 The League had grown from 87,000 members in 1926 to 500,000 in 1929 and it reached a peak of 5,670,000 in 1931 (dropping to 5.5 million in 1932) (it had intended to get 17 million, however, as its target).
 It declined to 2 million in 1938, but rose again to 3.5 million in 1941.
 The Communist party at the time had 1.8 million members.
-Almost half of the LMG's membership, however, resided within the cities of Moscow and Leningrad and their metropolitan areas, which led to the LMG then creating 'cells' across the country in order to reach rural citizens for atheist propagation.
+Almost half of the LMA's membership, however, resided within the cities of Moscow and Leningrad and their metropolitan areas, which led to the LMA then creating 'cells' across the country in order to reach rural citizens for atheist propagation.